sshih/BEMSimpleLineGraph/README.md

 <b>BEMSimpleLineGraph</b> makes it easy to create and customize line graphs for iOS.
 </p>

-## Feature Branch Warning
-You are currently viewing the feature branch of this GitHub repository.
-The feature branch contains **alpha and beta** commits / features.
-Content in this branch may be unstable, bug-ridden, non-working, and undocumented.
-The sole purpose of this branch is to test and improve on new features that may or may not be included in future (stable) versions.

-It is not recommended that you use this branch in a production app of any kind. **For stable production ready code**, please use to the [master branch](https://github.com/Boris-Em/BEMSimpleLineGraph/tree/master).

 **BEMSimpleLineGraph** is a charting library that makes it easy to create beautiful line graphs for iOS.
 It is easy to set-up and to use in any iOS Project.
 It's focused on highly customizable and interactive line graphs.
 Plus, it is lightweight and can be integrated in minutes (maybe even seconds).

 **BEMSimpleLineGraph's** implementation, data source, and delgate are all modeled off of UITableView and UICollectionView.
 If you're familiar with using a UITableView, UITableViewController, or UICollectionView, using BEMSimpleLineGraph should be a breeze!

 The full documentation of the project is available on its [wiki.](https://github.com/Boris-Em/BEMSimpleLineGraph/wiki)

+***

+## Überfeature Branch Warning
+You are currently viewing the überfeature branch of this GitHub repository.

+The überfeature branch is built using Xcode 6.0 beta, iOS 8 beta, and OS X Yosemite beta.
+The goal of this branch is to begin implementing new APIs and beta features from iOS 8 and OS X 10.10.
+Additionally, this branch is used to implement large breaking & major changes.

+This branch contains *super-duper* bleeding edge commits / features.
+Content in this branch may be unstable, bug-ridden, non-working, and undocumented.
+The sole purpose of this branch is to test and create new features that may or may not be included in the feature branch.

+This branch is for experimentation and should **never** be used in a production app of any kind. **For stable production ready code**, please refer to the [master branch](https://github.com/Boris-Em/BEMSimpleLineGraph/tree/master). **For upcoming features and beta / alpha code**, please refer to the [feature branch](https://github.com/Boris-Em/BEMSimpleLineGraph/tree/feature).

+***

 ## Table of Contents